AWCXV/EvaNet/README.md

 ---

 ### <img width="22" src="icons/announcement.png"> Announcement
-- Apr 03, 2026 Our paper has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+- Apr 03, 2026: Our paper has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-- Apr 14, 2026 The online evaluation platform **EvaJudge** is now available: 👉 http://evanet.online:5001
+- Apr 14, 2026: The online evaluation platform **EvaJudge** is now available: 👉 http://evanet.online:5001
-- Apr 21, 2026 Results of TDFusion (CVPR 2025) have been added to the Public Leaderboard.
+- Apr 21, 2026: Results of TDFusion (CVPR 2025) have been added to the Public Leaderboard.
-- Apr 21, 2026 (v1.1.3) Support visualization: click a method name to view its fusion examples.
+- Apr 21, 2026: (v1.1.3) Support visualization: click a method name to view its fusion examples.
-- May 11, 2026 Results of [UPTP](https://arxiv.org/abs/2603.21820) (CVPR 2026) have been added to the Public Leaderboard.
+- May 11, 2026: Results of [UPTP](https://arxiv.org/abs/2603.21820) (CVPR 2026) have been added to the Public Leaderboard.
-- May 12, 2026 Results of [FusionRegister](https://arxiv.org/abs/2603.07667) (CVPR 2026) have been added to the Public Leaderboard.
+- May 12, 2026: Results of [FusionRegister](https://arxiv.org/abs/2603.07667) (CVPR 2026) have been added to the Public Leaderboard.
+- May 15, 2026: Results of [TEDFusion](https://github.com/Shaoyun2023/TEDFusion) (ICML 2026) have been added to the Public Leaderboard.

 ---
 ### <img width="22" src="icons/usage.png"> EvaJudge Usage